ngerakines/barbershop/README.markdown

 ## Retrieval command

-The retrieval commands "next" operates like this:
+The retrieval commands "next" and "peak" operates like this:

 	next\r\n

+	peak\r\n

 After sending the command line the client awaits the reply which may be: